Georgian/vdf_spring/README.md

 # Problems & Solutions

+Q: Gradle active profile is not PROD
+A: On Mac, do SPRING_ACTIVE_PROFILES=prod in the terminal.
+Since Gradle 5, the programatic way doesn't work.

 Q: In the logs you get connect() failed (111: Connection refused) while connecting to upstream, or "500 Bad Gateway" when you call an API
 A: Set SERVER_PORT = 5000 (or whatever port you have in prod yml file)